210823-Enterprise/NotBad-P1/README.md

      - Saves an object to the database.
 Fails if the object already exists.
 If the primary key is set to auto generate, automatically sets the object's id to the generated id.
   - #### `public <T> T getObjectFromDb(final Class<T> clazz, final String columnName, final Object value)`
      - Retrieves and object from the database using the specified column name.
 If more then 1 column matches the provided value, one object is arbitrarily returned.
-        - @param clazz The object's class.
+        - @param clazz The object's class
-	      - @param columnName The column name to check for retrieving the value
+        - @param columnName The column name to check for retrieving the value.
-	      - @param value The value at the column
+        - @param value The value at the column.
   - #### `public boolean removeObjectFromDB(final Object obj)`
      - Removes the given object from the database.
   - #### `public boolean addObjectToDB(final Object obj)`